lancerael/pi/README.md

 # pi-lib

 Monorepo of React UI components and supporting utilities.
+It supports theming and comes with some starter themes.
 Check this link for example usage and props.

 - [DEMO & Docs](https://main.d3nmdhmk6s7nee.amplifyapp.com)